LazoCoder/Pokemon-Terminal/README.md

 - Ability to change the Desktop Wallpaper & the Terminal background
 - Internal search system for finding Pokemon
 - Supports iTerm2, ConEmu, Terminology and Tilix terminal emulators
-- Supports MacOS, GNOME, Openbox (with feh), and i3wm (with feh) for desktops
+- Supports Windows, MacOS, GNOME, Openbox (with feh), and i3wm (with feh) for desktops
-- Windows support for Terminal background setting (without slideshow)

 # Installation